mileswyn/CereTS/README.md

 ## CereTS: [Unsupervised Domain Adaptation for Cross-Modality Cerebrovascular Segmentation]
-This repository provides a PyTorch implementation of our work submitted to TMI.
+This repository provides a PyTorch implementation of our work submitted to JBHI.
 The paper is currently under review.

 ## Overview
 - **Model**: A novel unsupervised domain adaptation (UDA) framework with image-level, patch-level and feature-level alignments